Introduction to the Generalized Linear Model (GLM)

 Workshop Format:

-Three-Day Synchronous Online Workshop
+Three-Day Online Workshop Recording

 Many researchers study outcomes that are not linear.
 Lots of outcomes are binaries (such as whether or not a participant meets diagnostic criteria), other outcomes are counts (such as how many symptoms of depression a participant meets criteria for), while yet others are skewed, zero inflated, or ordered or even non-ordered categories.
 Most foundational models in the social, behavioral, and medical sciences assume that the outcome (technically its residuals) is normally distributed.
 Yet treating nonlinear data as if it were linear can have serious consequences for statistical inferences and for prediction.
 Fortunately, there are relatively simple ways to account for and explicitly model nonlinearity.
 This course is designed to introduce researchers to ways of handling data that are not normally distributed.